Catherine Dickens: Separation

+Many other friends, relations and society figures commented on the separation, with most supporting Catherine and rallying to her defence.
+Elizabeth Barrett Browning called Dickens's treatment of his wife "criminal" and the peeress and philanthropist Angela Burdett Coutts, Dickens's old friend, eventually broke off their friendship over the separation.
+Contemporaries also praised Catherine for her "ladylike" silence and dignity, as she did not speak one harsh word in public about her husband’s treatment.

 Georgina, Charles and all of the children except Charles Dickens Jr., remained in their home at Tavistock House, while Catherine and Charles Jr. moved out.
 Georgina Hogarth ran Dickens's household.

-On 12 June 1858, he published an article in his journal, Household Words, denying rumours about the separation while neither articulating them nor clarifying the situation.
+On 12 June 1858, Dickens published an article in his journal, Household Words, denying rumours about the separation while neither articulating them nor clarifying the situation.

 He sent this statement to the newspapers, including The Times, and many reprinted it.
 He fell out with Bradbury and Evans, his publishers, because they refused to publish his statement in Punch as they thought it unsuitable for a humorous periodical.
 Another public statement appeared in the New York Tribune, which later found its way into several British newspapers.
 In this statement, Dickens declared that it had been only Georgina Hogarth who had held the family together for some time: